 This entry is a short interlude that doesn’t contain a bread formula, but rather, an accompaniment to just about any of the loaves baked here.
-I ate this with a recently baked whole wheat loaf made with fresh milled flour, my sourdough waffles and also my go-to white sourdough formula but I’m also eager to try it out on my walnut levain.
-Ricotta is incredibly versatile and you can find recipes abound, but as I’ve recently discovered it tastes far superior to store bought options when freshly made at home with good quality milk.
+I ate this with a recently baked whole wheat loaf made with freshly milled flour, my sourdough waffles and also my go-to white sourdough formula but I’m also eager to try it out on my walnut levain.
+Ricotta is incredibly versatile, and you can find recipes abound, but as I’ve recently discovered it tastes far superior to store-bought options when freshly made at home with good quality milk.

-It was the Balloon Fiesta here a couple weeks ago and it was the perfect weekend for me to make this recipe.
+It was the Balloon Fiesta here a couple of weeks ago, and it was the perfect weekend for me to make this recipe.
 I used to attend the fiesta each year but as it is when you grow up somewhere you rarely visit the sights around you opting for places far and wide, anywhere but home.
 The fiesta is a pretty big deal here in Albuquerque, the unique terrain of the city makes for the perfect conditions to launch and fly balloons.
-The large Sandia Mountains and low valley create a sort of “box” that keeps balloons in the area for longer, before finally drifting away.
-Couple that with cool, crisp morning around this time of the year and you have ideal flying conditions.
+The vast Sandia Mountains and low valley create a sort of “box” that keeps balloons in the area for longer, before finally drifting away.
+Couple that with cold, crisp mornings around this time of the year and you have ideal flying conditions.
 The shot below was taken from my backyard one chilly morning as the balloons ascended and drifted away.

-I really have no excuse for why I haven’t made this cheese at home until now, and it just might become a weekend ritual.
-The recipe is so easy, and it requires only a few things in your pantry, it makes me wonder why you’d ever have to buy this again at the market.
+I have no excuse for why I haven’t made this cheese at home until now, and it just might become a weekend ritual.
+The recipe is so easy, and it requires only a few things in your pantry, it makes me wonder why you’d ever had to repurchase this at the market.
 If you decide to make pancakes or waffles one morning out of the blue, it only takes about 15-20 minutes to whip up a batch of ricotta and be ready to serve it warm.

-Alice Waters recommends using milk that is not ultra pasteurized (UHT) as the result just won’t come out properly.
+Alice Waters recommends using milk that is not ultra-pasteurized (UHT) as a result just won’t come out correctly.
 It should be easy to find whole milk (even organic) at your local market that is not UHT, and I’ve tried this recipe now with a few different types.
 The latest attempt was using Kalona organic “batch pasteurized” whole milk, and the result was the best so far.
 Next to finding locally produced milk I’ve enjoyed this brand the most out of the options at my market (you can find this milk at Whole Foods).
-This milk is not only batch pasteurized but it’s also non-homogenized, meaning it will have the label “cream on top”.
+This milk is not the only batch pasteurized, but it’s also non-homogenized, meaning it will have the label “cream on top.”
 Essentially this means the fat in the milk is not distributed evenly throughout the liquid.

-Low temperature pasteurization, also called vat or batch pasteurization, is one of several acceptable ways to pasteurize milk, a process used to kill harmful pathogens.Berkeley Welness
+Low temperature pasteurization, also called vat or batch pasteurization, is one of several acceptable ways to pasteurize milk, a process used to kill harmful pathogens.Berkeley Wellness

 Recipe Yield: approximately 1.5 cups